-You've probably tried these strategies but experts are warning against them.
+You may have tried one or all of these strategies when trying to get your child to take medicine, but experts are warning against them.

 Be it cough medicine for kids, paracetamol for teething pains or any other type of paediatric medication, we’re probably familiar with the evasive tactics of our little ones.